MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ---
 # Utilization, Queue Length, & Concurrency

-By Little's Law, utilization and queue length are **types of concurrency**.
+By Little’s Law, utilization and queue length are **types of concurrency**.

   * Utilization is the concurrency of in-service tasks.